 At Indianapolis' Victory Field, the International League's contest between the hometown Indians and Louisville Bats is delayed for twenty minutes before the start of the fourth inning as a maintenance crew works to free first baseman Jeff Liefer from a dugout bathroom.
 Returning to the field, the first baseman is greeted with a standing ovation and receives a gift from the opposing dugout, a roll of toilet paper.

 Although Eric Gagne is on the disabled list and hasn’t thrown a pitch this season, he is suspended for two games and fined.
-The action is taken because after being ejected on April 6 for heckling home plate umpire Bill Hohn, MLB warned the Dodgers closer he was in violation of rules 3.17, which states players on the disabled list may not take part in any activity during the game, the former Cy Young winner continued to dress and participate in game activities.
+The action is taken because after being ejected on April 6 for heckling home plate umpire Bill Hohn, MLB warned the Dodgers closer he was in violation of Rule 3.17, which states players on the disabled list may not take part in any activity during the game, the former Cy Young winner continued to dress and participate in game activities.

-Skippers Lou Piniella (1 game) and Terry Francona (1 game) are included as part of the six members of the Red Sox and Devil Rays, who are suspended for their roles in the two bench-clearing incidents during the bean ball contest played on April 24th in Tampa Bay.
+Skippers Lou Piniella (1 game) and Terry Francona (1 game) are included as part of the six members of the Red Sox and Devil Rays who are suspended for their roles in the two bench-clearing incidents during the bean ball contest played on April 24th in Tampa Bay.
 Boston’s 11-3 victory, which also featured six ejections, results in multi-game suspensions for Bronson Arroyo (6 games), Dewon Brazelton (5 games), Lance Carter (5 games), and Trot Nixon (2 games).

 In a match up of 300-game winners, Greg Maddux bests Roger Clemens as the Cubs edge the Astros at Minute Maid Park, 3-2.
-The last such a showdown occurred in 1987 when Angels’ hurler Don Sutton defeated Twins southpaw Steve Carlton.
+The last such showdown occurred in 1987 when Angels’ hurler Don Sutton defeated Twins southpaw Steve Carlton.

 The Bronx Bombers rout the Blue Jays, 17-4, becoming the sixth American League team to score in all eight innings the team comes up to bat.
 The only other time the Bronx Bombers score in every inning of a full game occurred in July of 1939 when they pummel the Browns at Yankee Stadium, 14-1.

 Albert Pujols sets a major league mark for homers in April when his 14th of the month, a solo shot off Jon Rauch in the eighth inning, is the difference in the Cardinals' 2-1 victory over Washington at Busch Stadium.
-The slugging first baseman breaks the record he shared Ken Griffey Jr. (1997, Mariners) and Luis Gonzalez (2001, Diamondbacks).
+The slugging first baseman breaks the record he shared with Ken Griffey Jr. (1997, Mariners) and Luis Gonzalez (2001, Diamondbacks).

 Cardinals reliever Josh Hancock dies on impact in an early morning automobile accident when his 2007 Ford Explorer slams into a parked tow truck in the westbound lane of Highway 40 in St. Louis.
-In respect to the well-liked 29-year old, the nationally televised game scheduled for tonight against the Cubs is postponed.
+In respect to the well-liked 29 year-old, the nationally televised game scheduled for tonight against the Cubs is postponed.

 Trevor Hoffman appears as a pitcher in his 803rd game for the Padres, establishing a new record for games pitched for any one team.
 The previous mark was shared by both Walter Johnson (Senators, 1907-27) and Elroy Face (Pirates, 1953-68).